Agoric/documentation/main/getting-started/README.md

 definitions to (i.e. what does *mint* mean in an Agoric context?).

 For more about Agoric's ideas, plans, and goals, see our **[homepage](https://agoric.com/)**.

-It has links to various documents and videos you may find useful, such as conference talks, white papers, conference papers, etc.
+Our **[Papers](https://agoric.com/papers/)** page has links to various documents you may find useful, such as conference talks, white papers, conference papers, etc. that discuss Agoric's technical background and ideas.

 Finally, we have links to the ultimate documentation; the **[GitHub repositories](https://github.com/Agoric/)** for the code that defines the Agoric SDK.